 Their of four quarter-note beats per measure in a piece written in 4/4.
 Another way of saying this is that there are four crotchet beats per bar.

 What is the best example of 4/4 time?

-A brilliant example of 4/4 time is ‘Baa Baa Black Sheep’.
+A brilliant example of time signature 4/4 is ‘Baa Baa Black Sheep’.
 This nursery rhyme is in

 How is 4/4 time signature pronounced?

 We say ‘four four time’ to pronounce this time signature correctly.
 It can also be called ‘common time’.